abapGit/abapGit/docs/guide-upgrade.md

 ### Manually
-Copy the code from [zabapgit.abap](https://raw.githubusercontent.com/abapGit/build/master/zabapgit.abap) into the ZABAPGIT report
+Upload the code from [zabapgit.abap](https://raw.githubusercontent.com/abapGit/build/master/zabapgit.abap) into the ZABAPGIT_FULL report.

 ### Online project
 If the abapGit report is installed in a separate package(eg. $ABAPGIT), a online project can be created.
 Which will help updating the abapGit code, a "pull" link will appear under the project when there are updates to abapGit.